karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 ![app-result-0](/img/rag-aws-output-0.png)

-Once a user types a question in the text input, selects which AWS Bedrock LLM models wants to use and presses the submit button, the following steps will be executed:
+Once a user types a question in the text input, selects which AWS Bedrock LLM wants to use, and presses the submit button, the following steps will be executed:
 - Run the user query on AWS Kendra and retrieve the relevant information.
 - Assemble a prompt.
 - Send the prompt to one of the AWS Bedrock LLMs and get the answer that comes back.

-In this first version of Q&A app we will make heavy use of the [LangChain](https://www.langchain.com/) library to build the RAG pattern and to interact with AWS Kendra and AWS Bedrock services.
+In this first version of Q&A app we will make heavy use of the [LangChain](https://www.langchain.com/) library to build the RAG pattern and to interact with AWS Kendra and AWS Bedrock.

 LangChain is a great library that eases the development of applications powered by large language models.

-LangChain works great when building a RAG pattern that involves AWS Kendra and AWS Bedrock, with LangChain we can retrieve the relevant documents related to our query from Kendra with just a single line of code and we can build a RAG pattern using one of the pre-built Langchain "chains".
+LangChain works great when building an RAG pattern that involves AWS Kendra and AWS Bedrock.
+With LangChain, we can retrieve the relevant documents related to our query from Kendra with just a single line of code and build a RAG workflow using one of the already pre-built "chains" that LangChain offers.

-⚠️  Building a RAG pattern with LangChain is super easy, and that's exactly what I'm going to do in this section.
-But do not fret, if are no fan of LangChain an prefer to do everything by yourself without the aid of any third-party library, you can go to the next section (section 5).
-In section 5, I will show you how to build exactly the same Q&A app, but using only the AWS SDK for Python.

 Now, let’s take a look at the source code and then I’ll try to explain the most relevant parts.